 Europe 'united against terror' after two killed in Brussels

-Two Swedish people were shot dead in Brussels on Monday (16 October) by an Islamist gunman who remained at large on Tuesday morning.
+Two Swedish people were shot dead in Brussels on Monday (16 October) by an Islamist gunman, who was "neutralised" on Tuesday morning.

 The killing took place on the Boulevard d'Ypres in the north of the city centre at around 7PM, not far from a Euro 2024 Sweden-Belgium football game that was called off.

-Note: This article was updated at 9.45AM on 17 October to say the perpetrator was no longer at large, according to Belgian authorities.